ohanedan/Airpods-Windows-Service/README.md

 ## Installation
 1. Download/clone project
-2. Run "python service.py install" in cmd as Administrator or simply click "register-service.bat" two times
+2. Run "python service.py install" in cmd as Administrator or simply click "register-service.bat"
 3. Run Service on Windows Services
 4. After first run, config file automatically created on your SYSTEMDRIVE(ex C:) as ".airpods-config.json".
 You can change the UDP port using this config.